Dual Enrollment at UWF

 Apply for Dual Enrollment

-- Complete and submit the Dual Enrollment Application (.pdf) for your desired semester of entry.
+- Complete and submit the Dual Enrollment Application for your desired semester of entry.
 Please complete legibly with blue or black ink.
-If there is no break in dual enrollment at UWF for more than two semester, this application will only have to be completed once.
+If there is no break in dual enrollment at UWF for more than two semesters, this application will only have to be completed once.
+Confirmation of the receipt of your application will be sent to the email address listed on your application.

 What Courses Are Popular For Dual Enrollment Students?

 In addition to the courses listed below, there is a wide range of academic course offerings available to dual enrollment students.
 These courses range from STEM courses to World Languages to the Humanities.
-However, dual enrollment students are best served by lower division courses (1000-2000 level courses) unless prerequisites for 3000-4000 (upper division) courses have been met, if necessary.
+However, dual enrollment students are best served by lower division courses (1000-2000 level courses) unless prerequisites for 3000-4000 (upper division) courses have been met.

 |UWF Course Title||Credits||Long Title|